Detecting stack set drift using the AWS Management Console or AWS CLI - AWS CloudFormation

 • Use describe-stack-instance to return detailed information about a specific stack instance, including its drift status and last drift time checked.

-• Use list-stack-instance-resource-drifts to return detailed information about the drift status of each resource in a stack instance.
+• Use list-stack-instance-resource-drifts to return detailed information about the drift status of each resource in a stack instance and summary information about resource drifts for a stack instance.

 1. Use detect-stack-set-drift to detect drift on an entire stack set and its associated stack instances.